Edge-Learning-Machine/Micro-LM/README.md

 We are extending the library to other algorithms, also unsupervised.
 Your voluntary contribution is welcome.

-# Learning model
-The library is optimized for memory footprint. [`Desk-LM`](https://github.com/Edge-Learning-Machine/Desk-LM) performs model training and cross-validation, and creates .c and .h files that store the best model's parameters.
-These files must be compiled together with the [`Micro-LM`](https://github.com/Edge-Learning-Machine/Micro-LM) files available in this repository.

 ## Usage

+The [`Micro-LM`](https://github.com/Edge-Learning-Machine/Micro-LM) files available in this repository  must be compiled together with the .c and .h files produced by [`Desk-LM`](https://github.com/Edge-Learning-Machine/Desk-LM), which performs model training and cross-validation, and creates .c and .h files that store the best model's parameters.

 You can compile the code as an executable or as a static library, using gcc/g++ for a Microcontroller or a desktop (e.g., thorugh Eclipse CDT or Visual Studio Code).

-The Micro-LM files need to be compiled together with the .c and .h files produced by [`Desk-LM`](https://github.com/Edge-Learning-Machine/Desk-LM).

-The program must be configured in `ELM.h`, where the user has to specify some `#define`, such as:
+Configuration must be performed in `ELM.h`, where the user has to specify some `#define`, such as:
 - The algorithm: `SVM`, `DT`, `RF`, `KNN` or `TripleES`
 - `DS_TEST`, if you want to test performance in a dataset, instead of doing one shot estimations.
 Used only by: knn, decisionTree, svm, randomForest.
 - `REGRESSION`, if you want to perform a regression.
 Default is classification (no regression).
 Used only by: knn, decisionTree, svm, randomForest.
 TripleES performs only regression

 `ELM.h` exposes the following functions:
 - *`float* preprocess(float* X)`*, where X is the sample vector.
-The return is the pointer to the processed vector.
+It returns the pointer to the processed vector.
 Use that pointer for the classification / regression function.
-- *`int ( * pClassf)(float[] X_processed)`*, where X_processed is the sample vector. pClassf is a pointer to a the classification function of the selected algorithm.
-The return is value of the estimated class for the input.
+- *`int ( * pClassf)(float[] X_processed)`*, where X_processed is the sample vector. pClassf points to the classification function of the selected algorithm.
+It returns the value of the estimated class for the input.
-- *`float ( *pRegress)(float[] X_processed)`*, where X_processed is the sample vector. pRegress is a pointer to a the regression function of the selected algorithm.The return is estimated value for the input.
+- *`float ( *pRegress)(float[] X_processed)`*, where X_processed is the sample vector. pRegress points to the regression function of the selected algorithm.
+It returns the estimated value for the given input.

 - *`HW_TripleExpoSmoothing(int arrayD[], int vlen, double alpha, double beta, double gamma,int slen, int n_preds, double scaling_factor)`*, for Holt-Winters time series

 `Test.h` exposes the following function:
 - *`void RunTest()`*, for the whole dataset testing.
-Algorithm is automatically selected using the previous configuration.
+The algorithm is automatically selected by setting the algorithm constant in `ELM.h` (see above).
 This function prints the accuracy rate on Console.
-Note: Preprocess is built in this function.
+N.B.
+Preprocess is built in this function.

 ## Data type
 float 32 data are used